kurtjd/neorv32-rs/embassy-neorv32/README.md

 - Type: Ctrl+A Ctrl+S (send file)
 - Type: hello-world-fpga
 - For more help, see [bootloader](https://stnolting.github.io/neorv32/#_bootloader)

+## Version
+This HAL targets NEORV32 [v1.12.6](https://github.com/stnolting/neorv32/tree/v1.12.6).
+There is no guarantee it will work for different versions.

 ## References
 - [NEORV32 Datasheet](https://stnolting.github.io/neorv32/)